The ultimate Hazelnut Cake! All-natural hazelnut flavor in the cake layers and frosting. A simple and delicious combination.

-I kept adding hazelnut flour to the buttercream until I was satisfied with the flavour.
+I kept adding hazelnut flour to the buttercream until I was satisfied with the flavor.
 You can add more or less if you like.
 I love the flecks throughout the frosting.

 I added a schmear of Nutella on top of each cake layer as I was assembling the cake because why not??
-This is optional but adds a yummy chocolate hazelnut flavour.
+This is optional but adds a yummy chocolate hazelnut flavor.

 The initial reason I bought so many hazelnuts was because I thought I would decorate the cake somehow with candied hazelnuts.
 Like I did with this Nutella Hazelnut Cake.